anfindsen/CorrelationEqCausation/docs/index.markdown

 ![image](images/movies_starred_in_2.png)

 In the new sample the average number of movies starred in is 7.92.
 Let's further investigate if the difference in averages is significant.
-To do this we utilise and T-test and calculate a P-value of 1.27e-27.
+To do this we utilise and <a href="methods#t-test">T-test</a> and calculate a P-value of 1.27e-27.
 This P-value falls below the threshold and we thus reject the null hypothesis being that the averages between the samples would be the same and accept the alternative hypothesis that they are different.

 From this we make the conclusion that actors need to star in around 15 movies on average before being nominated for their first Oscar.
 In addition, we conclude that one of the reasons why some actors may not have been nominated for an Oscar is due to not having starred in enough movies yet or throught out their career.